The Forensic Medicine program offers both a Thesis and a Non-Thesis option. Both are 37-credit Master of Science degrees.

 - Non-Thesis: Explore specialized sub-fields of forensic medicine and apply this knowledge to your career.
 By taking additional electives to reach the 37-credit degree requirement, you will have the opportunity to discover areas of interest in forensic medicine.
 Examples include taking Principles of Osteology, then Applied Osteology, then an osteology lab class (coming soon!), or taking a series of electives on psychology.
 If you are interested in finding your niche and exploring it at a greater depth, the Non-Thesis option is for you!

-- Take 6 credits of the thesis research course, GMS 6971.
+***Thesis students must take a minimum of 6 credit hours of GMS6971 in order to meet the Graduate School’s thesis requirements.
+They may take more if they choose.
 Not all 6 credit hours have to be taken at the same time – you can take all 6 at once, or 3 and 3 across 2 semesters, 3 semesters of 2 credits each, or anything in between.
+If graduating in Fall or Spring semester, a minimum of 3 credits of GMS6971 must be taken in the terminal semester.
+If graduating in Summer semester, a minimum of 2 credits of GMS6971 must be taken in the terminal semester.

 The UF Graduate School offers tips and resources for writing your thesis.